Military dictatorship in El Salvador: Background

-Quiñónez–Meléndez dynasty
+Meléndez–Quiñónez dynasty

-Dr. Manuel Enrique Araujo Rodríguez became President of El Salvador on 1 March 1911.
+Manuel Enrique Araujo became President of El Salvador on 1 March 1911.
 He was president until his assassination on 9 February 1913 by farmers.
-He was succeeded by Carlos Meléndez Ramirez who served as acting president until 29 August 1914 when he was succeeded by Alfonso Quiñónez Molina.
+He was succeeded by Carlos Meléndez who served as acting president until 29 August 1914 when he was succeeded by Alfonso Quiñónez Molina.

-Meléndez Ramirez and Quiñónez Molina established a political dynasty under the National Democratic Party (PDN) which lasted from 1913 until 1931.
-Meléndez Ramirez was president from 1 March 1915 until his resignation on 21 December 1918.
+Carlos Meléndez and Quiñónez established a political dynasty under the National Democratic Party (PND) which lasted from 1913 until 1927.
+Carlos Meléndez was president from 1 March 1915 until his resignation on 21 December 1918.
 He later died on 8 October 1919 in New York City.
-Meléndez Ramirez was succeeded by Quiñónez Molina until his younger brother, Jorge Meléndez Ramirez, was elected President.
-Meléndez Ramirez was president from 1 March 1919 until 1 March 1923 when he was succeeded by Quiñónez Molina who remained in power until 1 March 1927.
-Quiñónez Molina's Vice President, Pío Romero Bosque, succeeded him on 1 March 1927.
+Meléndez was succeeded by Quiñónez until his younger brother, Jorge Meléndez, was elected President.
+Jorge Meléndez was president from 1 March 1919 until 1 March 1923 when he was succeeded by Quiñónez who remained in power until 1 March 1927.
+Quiñónez's vice president, Pío Romero Bosque, succeeded him on 1 March 1927.

-Unlike his predecessors, Romero Bosque did not appoint a successor and held El Salvador's first free election.
-In the election, Labor Party (PL) candidate Arturo Araujo Fajardo, a relative of Araujo Rodríguez, won 46.65 percent of the vote and became president on 1 March 1931, ending the Quiñónez–Meléndez dynasty and the PDN's grip on power.
-Araujo Fajardo's vice president was Brigadier General Maximiliano Hernández Martínez of the National Republican Party.
+Unlike his predecessors, Romero Bosque did not appoint a successor and held El Salvador's first free election, ending the Meléndez–Quiñónez dynasty.
+In the election, Labor Party (PL) candidate Arturo Araujo, a relative of Araujo, won 46.65 percent of the vote and became president on 1 March 1931.
+Araujo's vice president was General Maximiliano Hernández Martínez of the National Republican Party.

 Economic crisis

-Araujo Fajardo became president during a severe economic crisis due to the effects of the Great Depression.
+Araujo became president during a severe economic crisis due to the effects of the Great Depression.
 From 1871 to 1927, El Salvador was called a "coffee republic" due to its heavy reliance on coffee exports to sustain its economy.
 However, because of the Great Depression, coffee prices fell 54 percent and the Salvadoran economy was unable to sustain itself.
 Because of the economic crisis, wages fell, food supplies became limited, and living conditions worsened.
-The crisis caused peasant unrest across western El Salvador, and as a result, Araujo Fajardo appointed Hernández Martínez to be the country's Minister of National Defense.
-Araujo Fajardo attempted to implement a tax reform to combat the economic crisis, however, resistance from wealthy landowners caused the reforms to fail.
+The crisis caused peasant unrest across western El Salvador, and as a result, Araujo appointed Martínez to be the country's Minister of National Defense.
+Araujo attempted to implement a tax reform to combat the economic crisis, however, resistance from wealthy landowners caused the reforms to fail.

-Araujo Fajardo cut expenditures to the military and refused to pay its soldiers which caused anger within the military.
-The military moved to overthrow Araujo Fajardo and on 2 December 1931, the Army overthrew his government at 10 pm local time.
+Araujo cut expenditures to the military and refused to pay its soldiers which caused anger within the military.
+The military moved to overthrow Araujo and on 2 December 1931, the Army overthrew his government at 10 pm local time.
 The coup was a watershed moment in Salvadoran history since it began the nearly 48 year long military dictatorship of the country.